jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 Perfect intervals can also be raised or lowered by a semitone, changing their quality from perfect to "augmented" or "diminished".

-#### Semitones and tones
+#### Semitones, tones, and frets

 A "semitone" is the smallest interval in most Western music.
 It's the smallest interval on a guitar fretboard, the distance across one fret on one string.
-Semitones are sometimes called "half steps".
+Semitones are sometimes called "half steps", or (on guitar) "frets".

 In Western music,
 there are twelve semitones in an octave.